John Bidwell

-John Bidwell (August 5, 1819 – April 4, 1900), known in Spanish as Don Juan Bidwell, was a Californian pioneer, politician, and soldier.
-Bidwell is known as the founder the city of Chico, California.
+John Bidwell (August 5, 1819 – April 4, 1900), known in Spanish as Don Juan Bidwell, was an American pioneer, politician, and soldier.
+Bidwell is known as the founder of the city of Chico, California.
+He served in the California Senate and then in the U.S. House of Representatives.

-Born in New York, he emigrated at the age of 22 to Alta California (then a part of Mexico) as part of the Bartleson–Bidwell Party, one of the first expeditions of American emigrants along the California Trail.
-In California, he became a Mexican citizen and a prominent landowner, receiving multiple rancho grants from the governors of Alta California.
-Following the U.S. Conquest of California, Bidwell went on to serve in the California Senate and then in the U.S. House of Representatives.

-Biography
+Early life

 Bidwell was born in 1819 in Chautauqua County, New York.
 His Bidwell ancestors immigrated to North America in the colonial era.
 His family moved to Erie, Pennsylvania, in 1829, and then to Ashtabula County, Ohio, in 1831.
 At age 17, he attended and shortly thereafter became principal of Kingsville Academy.

+Life in California

 In 1841, at the age of 22, Bidwell became one of the first emigrants on the California Trail.
 John Sutter employed Bidwell as his business manager shortly after the younger man reached California.
 In October 1844, Bidwell went with Sutter to Monterey, where the two learned of an insurrection by leader José Castro and ex-governor Juan Bautista Alvarado.
 In 1845, Bidwell and Sutter joined Governor Manuel Micheltorena and a group of Americans and Indians to fight the insurrectionists, pursuing them to Cahuenga.
 Micheltorena, Sutter, and Bidwell were imprisoned, and the latter two were shortly thereafter released.

 Upon release, Bidwell headed north through Placerita Canyon, saw the mining operations, and was determined to search for gold on his way to Sutter's Fort, where he met James W. Marshall.
 Shortly after Marshall's discovery of gold at Sutter's Mill, Bidwell also discovered gold on the Feather River, establishing a productive claim at Bidwell Bar in advance of the California Gold Rush.
 Bidwell obtained the four square-league Rancho Los Ulpinos land grant after being naturalized as a Mexican citizen in 1844, and the two square-league Rancho Colus grant on the Sacramento River in 1845.
 He later sold the latter grant and bought Rancho Arroyo Chico on Chico Creek to establish a ranch and farm.